martenframework/marten/docs/docs/development/reference/settings.md

 db
 ```

 Configuring other database backends such as MariaDB, MySQL or PostgreSQL usually involves specifying more connection parameters (eg. user, password, etc).
+As such, you must define a block to configure the appropriate database options when calling the [`#database`](pathname:///api/dev/Marten/Conf/GlobalSettings.html#database(id%3DDB%3A%3AConnection%3A%3ADEFAULT_CONNECTION_NAME%2Curl%3AString|Nil%3Dnil%2C%26)-instance-method) method.
 For example:

 ```crystal
 config.database do |db|